Praise be to the Lord, to God our Savior,

 With that background, let’s look at verse 19 of Psalm 68.
 It reads: “Praise be to the Lord, to God our Savior, who daily bears our burdens.”
 However, to appreciate the Jewish teaching on this verse, we need to look at the literal translation of this verse: “Blessed is the Lord, day by day.
 He provides for us, the God Who delivers us, always.”

 The Jewish sages explain this verse teaches us that today’s gratitude must be different from yesterday’s.
-Tomorrow’s praise must be different than today’s.
-Just as each kind of food has its own special element for which we are grateful, so, too, every day has something unique for which to be thankful.
-We need to bless God “day by day” because every day brings a new blessing.
+Tomorrow’s praise must be different from the ones given today.
+Just as each food has its own special element for which we are grateful, so, too, every day has something unique for which to be thankful.
+We need to bless God “daily” because every day brings a new blessing.

 In Lamentations 3:22–23 (ESV) we read, “The steadfast love of the LORD never ceases; his mercies never come to an end; they are new every morning.”
 What a beautiful thought!
 God showers us with new blessings every morning, and so we must be thankful anew every single day.

-No matter how good or how bad your life might seem right now, there is always something to be grateful for.
+No matter how good or how bad your life might seem right now, there is always something for which to be grateful.
 God is giving you a gift every day; you just need to look for it.
 Once you’ve discovered it, rejoice and praise God for it!

 March 25, 2018

 How to Help

 The Fellowship’s Chairman of the Board, Bishop Lanier, will lead us in prayer live over the phone.